AstonAtInnovativeSol/salesforce-flow-metrics/MODEL_REFINEMENT_PLAN.md

 **The Solution:** Build a feedback loop that:
 1. Tracks opportunities from Pipeline → Closed Won/Lost
+2. **Reverse scores historical Closed Won/Lost deals** using current methodology (validates model on known outcomes)
-2. Compares predicted scores vs. actual outcomes
+3. Compares predicted scores vs. actual outcomes
-3. Identifies patterns in high-scored opportunities that lost
+4. Identifies patterns in high-scored opportunities that lost
-4. Refines the model weights based on real results
+5. Refines the model weights based on real results
+6. Iterates until model accuracy is proven before building into Salesforce

 **Why This Works:** Machine learning models improve through feedback.
 By analyzing which high-scored opportunities actually closed vs. which ones lost, we can identify what factors truly predict success and adjust our scoring weights accordingly.

 **Timeline:** 2-3 weeks to build, then continuous improvement as more data flows through.
+May take several iterations to refine methodology and weighting before building into Salesforce.

 **Confidence Level:** High - This is standard ML practice used by every major tech company (Netflix, Amazon, etc.) for recommendation and prediction systems.